benwhut/nextauth-additionalparams/README.md

 ## Next-Auth read additional parameters sample code

-This is a simple Next Auth project that uses Postgresql and Nodemailer to illustrate the issue of not being able to read the additional parameters passed from `signIn()` to `/api/auth/[...nextauth].js`.
+This is a simple Next Auth project that uses Postgresql and Nodemailer to illustrate the issue of not being able to read additional parameters passed from `signIn()` to `/api/auth/[...nextauth].js`.

 According to [Next Auth docs](https://next-auth.js.org/getting-started/client#additional-parameters), I can pass additional parameters to the `/authorize` endpoint through the third argument of `signIn()`.